 Can US Citizens Extend Visa for Sri Lanka Beyond 30 Days?

-Yes, if you wish to extend your ETA, you can apply for up to a further 90 days in the country.
+Yes, if you wish to extend your ETA, you can apply for a further 180 days in the country on the first visit and another 180 days on the second visit.
 You do this by submitting an application at the Department of Immigration or by using an agent to help you process this application.

 Is The ETA Available On Arrival?